leahkemp/pipeface/docs/setup.md

     "analyse_base_mods": "yes",
 ```

+> [!NOTE]
-> **_Note:_** processing base modifications assume base modifications are present in the input data and the input data is in unaligned BAM (uBAM) format
+> processing base modifications assume base modifications are present in the input data and the input data is in unaligned BAM (uBAM) format

 Optionally run tandem repeat calling and specify the path to an appropriate tandem repeat regions bed file.
 Set to 'NONE' if not required.
 Eg: